What are the Lodi Rules?

 A vineyard qualifies for certification if it meets several criteria.
 First, growers accumulate points through implementing sustainability practices and must sum to at least 50% of the total points available in each chapter.
 Growers must accumulate at least 70% of the total points available across all six chapters.
 Implementation of some standards is mandatory.
 Such standards are those that the program designers believe are imperative for sustainability.
 Finally, the EIUs for the pesticides used in that vineyard for the given certification year cannot exceed a specified threshold.
 Certification is awarded to an individual vineyard on an annual basis.
 Certified vineyards must pass an annual independent audit to verify the implementation of sustainability practices.

 2013 marked a year of improvements to the Lodi Rules, the most significant of which is the revision of the standards.
 The Lodi Rules Committee began the revision process two years ago with the explicit goals of increasing the scientific rigor of the standards while also making the program more adaptable to a diversity of vineyard conditions and management goals.
 In January 2012, the Protected Harvest Board of Directors accredited the revised standards.

 The Lodi Rules program has grown vigorously since its establishment in 2005.
-As of 2012, nearly 26,000 winegrape acres were “Certified Green” in California.
-Within the Lodi region about 20,000 acres have been certified and over 6,000 acres were certified in other regions throughout California.
+As of 2016, over 36,500 winegrape acres are “Certified Green” in California.
+Within the Lodi region nearly 24,000 acres have been certified and over 12,500 acres were certified in other regions throughout California.